Author: E.ON Next

 Prices may get lower.
 The flip side of being on a tariff that doesn’t change with the price cap, is that if prices get lower you will be fixed at a higher energy price until the end of your contract.

 Did you know that we have a tariff with prices that stay below the price cap?
 Our Next Pledge Tariff costs less per unit than the price cap unit rate, whether it goes up or down.
-With our Next Pledge tariff you’ll get energy prices guaranteed to stay £50 below the Ofgem price cap.
-T&Cs apply.
+With our Next Pledge tariff you’ll get energy prices guaranteed to stay below the Ofgem price cap - saving you £50 based on average annual consumption.
+T&Cs apply1.
 Get a quote today.

 Your bill has arrived, but you're unsure what it all means?
 We’ve got you with our Energy Bites series!
 Our Energy Specialists are on hand to help you through each step of the process.